-If imagetype=raw, the length of the supplied image data must be equal to [width x components x bpc / 8] x height bytes, with the bracketed term adjusted upwards to the next integer.
-The image samples are expected in top to bottom and left to right ordering (assuming no coordinate transformations have been applied).
+The length of the supplied image data must be equal to

+[width x components x bpc / 8] x height

+bytes, with the bracketed term adjusted upwards to the next integer.
+Image samples are expected in top to bottom and left to right ordering (assuming no coordinate transformations have been applied).
 16-bit samples must be provided with the most significant byte first (big-endian byte order).
-The polarity of the pixel values is the same as for color-related options (see PDFlib Reference).
 If bpc is smaller than 8, each pixel row begins on a byte boundary, and color values must be packed from left to right within a byte.
-Image samples are always interleaved, i.e. all color values for the first pixel are supplied first, followed by all color values for the second pixel, and so on.
+Color channels are always interleaved, i.e. all color values for the first pixel must be supplied first, followed by the color values for the second pixel, and so on.
+The user is responsible for supplying option values which match the image.
+Otherwise corrupt PDF output may be generated, and Acrobat may respond with the message Insufficient data for an Image.